fenixkz/rl_journey/Lesson-3/theory.md

     The logic is that the cross-entropy loss is the most accurate measure of the "error" or "surprise" for a distributional agent.
 It doesn't just measure the difference in the average outcome; it measures how different the entire shape of the predicted probability distribution is from the target distribution.
 A high loss signifies a big surprise, meaning the agent's understanding of that state-action pair was very wrong.
 Therefore, that experience should have a high priority.

-### The Empirical Results

-The results were striking.
-Categorical DQN didn't just match the performance of traditional DQN - it significantly outperformed it across a wide range of Atari games.
-More importantly, the learned return distributions revealed fascinating insights about the structure of different games.
-In some games, the distributions were narrow and concentrated (low uncertainty), while in others they were broad and multi-modal (high uncertainty).

-This wasn't just a marginal improvement; it was a fundamental shift in how we think about value-based reinforcement learning.
-By embracing the inherent stochasticity of returns rather than averaging it away, distributional RL opened up new possibilities for more nuanced and effective decision-making.

 ## Noisy Nets for Exploration